-Estimator, particularly in the context of constructing a full system from input to 3D result for the Industrial Environment.
+This research explores the impact of attention mechanisms not only on the 2D Pose Detector but also on the 3D Pose Estimator, particularly in the context of constructing a full system from input to 3D result for the Industrial Environment.
 Additionally, this work illustrates that the attention module can yield significant benefits without substantially increasing computational costs.
 Extensive experiments demonstrate that the proposed network holds a fundamental advantage over baseline Transformers, achieving state-of-the-art performance on two benchmark datasets.
-We anticipate that our approach will stimulate further research in 2D to 3D pose lifting, considering various ambiguities.
+The proposed method anticipate that our approach will stimulate further research in 2D to 3D pose lifting, considering various ambiguities.